sam-ludlow/mame-ao/README.md

 - `.valid disk` - Validate the DISK Hash Store, each file will have the SHA1 checked with chdman.exe and compared to the filename.
 - `.valid diskv` - Validate the DISK Hash Store, each file will have the SHA1 verified with chdman.exe and compared to the filename.
 WARNING: This can take a while, each CHD will have its SHA1 calculated to verify it is correct.

 If any issues are found a report will be produced, if all good then no report.
-Any problem files in the report should be manually deleted.
+Problem files in the report should be manually deleted.

-You shouldn't really need to do this, only if you are unsure about integrity like after a power cut or recovering from a bad disk.
+You shouldn't need to do this, only if you are unsure about integrity, maybe after a power cut or recovering from a bad disk.

 ## Snapshots
-Within MAME you can hit `F12` to take a snapshot of the screen, dumped out at the machine's native resolution.
+Within MAME you can hit `F12` to take a snapshot of the screen these are saved within the MAME `snap` directory.

-You can use the snap feature to collect the snaps within the MAME directory and move them to a specified directory.
+You can use the snap feature to collect all current MAME snaps moving them to a specified directory.
 Files are named like so:

 `[mame machine].[mame version].[time stamp].[mame filename].png`